Extra care

 In any case, the dog will need to be stabilized before going into the operating room.
 Only when the removal of the spleen is urgent, such as when it is bleeding profusely, will surgery take place immediately.
 For schedules procedures, antibiotics are usually administered as a means of infection prevention.
 Although a relatively straightforward procedure, splenectomy surgeries can provide possible risks, including:

-• Issues derived from being placed under a general anaesthetic.
+• Issues derived from being placed under a general anesthetic.

 • Infections, both internal and in the incision wound.